muayyad-alsadi/awx/INSTALL.md

 97e196120ab3        postgres:9.6        "docker-entrypoint..."
 2 minutes ago       Up 2 minutes        5432/tcp                             postgres
 ```

+If you're deploying using Docker Compose, container names will be prefixed by the name of the folder where the docker-compose.yml file is created (by default, `awx`).

 Immediately after the containers start, the *awx_task* container will perform required setup tasks, including database migrations.
 These tasks need to complete before the web interface can be accessed.
 To monitor the progress, you can follow the container's STDOUT by running the following:

 ```bash